parsiya/parsiya.net/content/page/CheatSheet.markdown

 `Measure-Command {python whatever.py}`

 ### VHD File is Open in System (and Cannot be Deleted)
 You clicked on a VHD file and now cannot delete it.
-Use this PowerShell command but the path to VHD should be full.
+Use this PowerShell command.
+The path to VHD should be absolute.

 `Dismount-DiskImage -ImagePath 'C:\full\path\to\whatever.vhd'`